Preserving linear invariants in ensemble filtering methods: Background on the filtering problem

-As mentioned earlier, solving analytically the filtering problem is generally infeasible outside of the linear Gaussian setting \citep{asch2016data}.
-Instead, we rely on a Monte Carlo approximation of the filtering density $\pdf{\X_t \given \Y_{1:t}}$ by propagating a set of $M$ samples $\{\iup{\x} \}$ over time.
-It has been established that particle filters --- without adequate treatment --- suffer from the curse of dimensionality and require an exponentially growing number of samples with the dimension of the problem \citep{bengtsson2008curse, snyder2008obstacles, cotter2020data}.
-We do not consider this class of methods in this work and focus on algorithms assigning equal weights to all the samples.
-We call algorithms falling under this category ensemble filtering methods \citep{carrassi2018data, spantini2022coupling}.
-These algorithms mimic the two-step recursive update of the filtering distribution presented in \eqref{eqn:filtering_update} at the sample level.
-In the first step, called the forecast step, each sample is propagated through the dynamical model \eqref{eqn:dyn}.
-The resulting samples form a Monte Carlo approximation of the forecast distribution $\pdf{\X_t \given \Y_{1:t-1}}$.
-In the second step, called the analysis step, we condition the forecast samples on the realization of the observation variable at time $t$, denoted $\ystar_t$.
-We use the star superscript to stress that $\ystar_t$ is the observation to assimilate.
-To condition forecast samples on this new observation realization, we leverage the formalism of measure transport \citep{marzouk2016sampling, spantini2022coupling}.
-To this end, we rely on the existence of a transformation $\BB{T}_{\ystar_t}$, called prior-to-posterior transformation or analysis map, that transforms the joint forecast distribution $\pdf{(\Y_t, \X_t) \given \Y_{1:t-1} = \ystar_{1:t-1}}$ into the filtering distribution $\pdf{\X_t \given \Y_{1:t} = \ystar_{1:t}}$.
-Under Gaussian assumptions on the joint forecast distribution of the states and observations, the analysis map corresponds to the celebrated Kalman filter update \citep{kalman1960new, spantini2022coupling}.
-In practice, the analysis map must be approximated from samples $\{(\iup{\y}, \iup{\x}) \}$ of the joint forecast distribution $\pdf{(\Y_t, \X_t) \given \Y_{1:t-1} = \ystar_{1:t-1}}$ .
-For instance, the ensemble Kalman filter (\enkf) introduced by \cite{evensen1994sequential} relies on a Monte Carlo approximation of the Kalman gain $\cov{\X_t,\Y_t} \cov{\Y_t}^{-1}$ from the joint forecast samples.
+Solving the filtering problem analytically is generally infeasible outside the linear-Gaussian setting \citep{asch2016data}.
+We thus generally rely on Monte Carlo approximations of the filtering density $\pdf{\X_t \given \Y_{1:t}}$ by propagating a set of samples $\{\iup{\x} \}_{i=1}^M$ over time.
+Here, we consider \emph{ensemble filtering methods} \citep{carrassi2018data, spantini2022coupling}, which assign equal weights to the samples.
+These algorithms mimic the two-step recursive update of the filtering distribution in \eqref{eqn:filtering_update} at the sample level.
+First, in the \emph{forecast step}, each sample is propagated through the dynamical model \eqref{eqn:dyn}, yielding a Monte Carlo approximation of the forecast distribution $\pdf{\X_t \given \Y_{1:t-1}}$.
+Second, in the \emph{analysis step}, we condition the forecast samples on the observation variable's realization $\ystar_t$ at time $t$.